How to view all user accounts on Windows 11

 • Alternatively, open Command Prompt and view the accounts using the “net user” command.
 You can also use PowerShell and the Computer Management app.

-If you need to view all the existing accounts, Windows 11 includes many ways to view this information using the Settings app, Computer Management, Command Prompt, and PowerShell.
+If you need to view all the existing accounts, Windows 11 includes several tools for viewing this information, such as Computer Management, Command Prompt, and PowerShell.
+You can also use the Settings app and Control Panel, but these consoles do not show disabled or other system accounts.

-In this guide, you will learn four ways to see a listing of every account available on Windows 11.
+In this guide, I’ll explain four ways to view all accounts available on Windows 11.

 Check all Windows 11 accounts from Settings

-To view the accounts on Windows 11 from the Settings app, use these steps:
+To view the accounts on Windows 11 from the Settings app, follow these steps:

 1. Open Settings on Windows 11.